jhollinger/uberloader/README.md

 ## Status

 Uberloader is an attempt to bring [ideas from OccamsRecord](https://github.com/jhollinger/occams-record/?tab=readme-ov-file#advanced-eager-loading) deeper into ActiveRecord, making them easier to use in existing applications.
+It's usable in production, but note that monkeypatches `ActiveRecord::Relation#preload_associations`.
+YMMV if other gems monkeypatch this method.

 ## Interaction with preload and includes